mitch-b/course-in-a-box/modules/client/_posts/2000-01-06-handling-click-events-in-master.markdown

     ![client_04_click_event.PNG]({{site.baseurl}}/img/client_04_click_event.PNG)

 Now that we have attached to a click event, it's not too difficult to grab the binding context (the OData path, in this case) from the selected item.
-Before we do that though, let's spend time looking at UI5 Core's EventBus.
+Before we do that though, let's spend time looking at UI5 ability to extend classes to make our job easier going forward.